intel/gbs/docs/GBS.rst

 Q: 'gbs build' exits with errors: have choice for `XXXX` needed by packagename: package1 package2.

 A: This may be caused by a remote repo having two packages provide `XXXX`, and gbs don't know which one to use.
-In this case you need download build config and Add one line like:
+In this case, you need download the build config and add one line like this:

 ::